 - The proposed training is not available in their own country;

-- They will not be placed in a position which is in the normal operation of the business and in which citizens and resident workers of the U.S. are regularly employed;
+- That they will not be replacing US workers, i.e. they will not be placed in a position which is in the normal operation of the business and in which citizens and resident workers of the U.S. are regularly employed;

 - They will not engage in productive employment unless such employment is incidental and necessary to the training;